-As shown in the following Table 11, during the great recession during 2008-2011, the average number of residential building permits issued per year in Chester was only 13.
-However from 2012-2015, the average number of residential permits increased to 32 per year (see Table 11).
-Since 2012, Chester has experienced an increase of 137% in the issuance of residential building permits.
+As shown in the following Table 11, during the recession of 2008-2011, the average number of residential building permits issued per year by the Town of Chester averaged less than 13 a year with only 3 issued in 2009.
+Between 2012 and 2016, however, the average number of residential permits increased 30.6 percent per year (see Table 11).
+Since 2012, Chester has experienced an overall increase of 135% in the issuance of new residential building permits.

 Table 12 provides data showing that the Town of Chester experienced the second highest rate of housing growth among adjacent towns (35.69%).
 The majority of abutting municipalities have also experienced similar growth rates which suggest the region is again growing.

-The towns of Fremont at 41.72% and Sandown at 31.51% outside Chester experienced the highest rates of growth between 2000 and 2015 (see Table 12).
+The towns of Fremont at 41.72% and Sandown at 31.51% located outside Chester experienced the highest rates of growth between 2000 and 2015 (see Table 12).
 Candia and Derry experienced the slowest growth rates; however, these figures are relative as Derry experienced numerically the largest increase (658) in total housing units compared to Candia (125).
-Yet, the impact of increased housing units in smaller municipalities will be more significant, such as Chester, typically requiring the need for increased tax revenues for municipal services and improvements to facilities.
+Yet, the impact of increased housing units in smaller municipalities such as Chester will be more significant, typically requiring the need for increased tax revenues for municipal services and capital improvements.

-TABLE 11 DWELLING UNITS TRENDS 2001-2015
+TABLE 11 DWELLING UNITS TRENDS 2001-2016